Sunday, 31 May 2009

 l

 A couple of days ago on this blog there was a post about the pier and it put me in mind of this photograph taken on the pier.
-The picture is from the collection of Rhyl Library; pencilled on the back is the name of the acrobat James Evans and the date 1949.
+The photo is from the collection of Rhyl Library, pencilled on the back is the name of the acrobat James Evans and the date 1949.

-Back in 1887 a professional swimmer named Tommy Burns came to Rhyl for a season of exhibition diving.
+Back in 1887 the professional swimmer Tommy Burns came to Rhyl for a season of exhibition diving.
 He arrived from Liverpool over-refreshed, took a celebratory dive off the pier and died in the water.
 The crowd give him a round of applause.

 l